magento/devdocs/src/cloud/project/project-patch.md

 1. Apply custom patches in the `/m2-hotfixes` directory in alphabetical order by patch name.

 {:.bs-callout-info}
-When you update `{{ site.data.var.ct }}` or the {{ site.data.var.mcp-prod }} package, the latest required patches are applied the next time you deploy your project, or you can deploy them immediately using the `apply patches` CLI command and redeploying your Cloud environment .
+When you update `{{ site.data.var.ct }}` or the {{ site.data.var.mcp-prod }} package, the latest required patches are applied the next time you deploy your project, or you can deploy them immediately using the `ece-patches apply` CLI command and redeploying your Cloud environment.
 You cannot skip [required patches](https://github.com/magento/magento-cloud-patches/tree/develop/patches) during the deployment process.

 ## Prerequisites